Land Clearing Cost Per Acre in Eastern NC: What Our Real Jobs Cost (2026)

 Choosing the Right Equipment for Your Land Clearing Job

 Not every piece of land needs the same treatment.
-We have the full range of equipment: Hyundai HX120LC excavator, Takeuchi TL12R2 forestry mulcher, chainsaws, Peterbilt grapple truck, Vermeer and Dipperfox stump grinders.
+Our core fleet covers the full clearing sequence: Takeuchi TL12R2 with FAE forestry mulcher head, Bobcat T595, Vermeer SC48TX stump grinder, Peterbilt grapple truck, and chainsaw crew — with excavator and crane work handled through our operator partners when a job calls for it.
 Knowing which combination handles your specific land fastest is what separates a good clearing job from an expensive one.

 A customer who calls asking for land clearing might get a quote that’s 100% forestry mulching if the vegetation is all brush.
 Or it might be a hybrid job.
 Tree removal crew drops the big ones, mulcher handles the underbrush, grapple truck hauls what can’t be mulched.
 You tell us the result you want and we figure out the fastest way to get there.
 For more on how we price tree removal as part of a larger clearing job, see our tree removal cost guide.